 Lieutenant General Julius Wesley Becton Jr. was born on June 29, 1926 to Julius and Rose Becton in Bryn Mawr, Pennsylvania.
 His father worked as a janitor in their apartment building.
 His mother was a housekeeper and laundress.
 In December 1943, Julius Becton joined the Army Air Corps Enlisted Reserves.
 After graduating high school in 1944, Becton joined the active army.
 It was Becton’s hope that he would become a pilot but was ruled ineligible because of astigmatism.

 Though the Army was segregated in 1944, Officer Candidate School was not.
 Julius Becton and sixteen other African American candidates completed OCS in 1945 and were commissioned as second lieutenants.
 Shortly after his commissioning, Lt.
 Becton was assigned to serve in the Philippines.

->

-> Upon his return from the Philippines, Becton left the army and attended Muhlenberg College in Allentown, Pennsylvania.
+Upon his return from the Philippines, Becton left the army and attended Muhlenberg College in Allentown, Pennsylvania.
 In 1948, after President Harry S. Truman had desegregated the military, Becton was accepted for active duty once again and remained in the Army until 1983.
-During that period he saw combat duty in Korean and Vietnam.
+During that period he saw combat duty in Korea and Vietnam.
 He was also stationed in Germany, the Philippines, France, the Southwest Pacific, and Japan during his service.
-Steadily moving up the ranks, in 1972, Becton was promoted to Brigadier General.
+Steadily moving up the ranks, in 1972 Becton was promoted to Brigadier General.

->

-> As an army General he commanded the 1st Cavalry Division, the United States Army Operations Test and Evaluation Agency, and the VII U.S. Corps.
+As an army General he commanded the 1st Cavalry Division, the United States Army Operations Test and Evaluation Agency, and the VII U.S. Corps.
 With that appointment in 1978, General Becton was the first African American officer to command a Corps in the U.S. Army.